ahrtr/gocontainer/README.md

 	Add(val interface{})
 	// AddTo inserts the specified element at the specified position in this list.
 	AddTo(index int, val interface{}) error

+	// WithComparator sets a gsort.Comparator instance for the list.
+	// It's used to imposes a total ordering on the elements in the list.
+	WithComparator(c gsort.Comparator) Interface

 	// Contains returns true if this list contains the specified element.
 	Contains(val interface{}) bool